Skip to main content

 The result was a week that challenged McGee's assumptions about business practices, relationship building and his own adaptability.

-McGee, a marketing and management double major from Richardson, Texas, had already spent most of the summer as an intern for the Latin America team at ISN’s Dallas headquarters before boarding the flight to London.
+McGee, a marketing and management double major from Richardson, Texas, had already spent most of the summer as an intern at ISN’s Dallas headquarters before boarding the flight to London.

 The team included employees from the Netherlands, Germany and England, creating a family-like environment where cultural diversity strengthened their work.
-McGee observed how the London team had to be creative in reframing their value proposition, taking time to understand each prospect's unique business needs and working around objections related to ISN's smaller European presence.
+McGee observed how the UK team took the time to understand each prospect’s unique business need and frame ISN’s value proposition based on their needs.

-For McGee, who had previously traveled to Singapore and Malaysia as part of a CAGLE study abroad program, the London experience built on lessons about cultural adaptation and international relationship building.
+For McGee, who had previously traveled to Singapore and Malaysia as a part of a CAGLE study-abroad program, the London experience built on lessons about cultural adaptation and international relationship building.

-"The experience that you gain from these trips really cannot be replicated,” McGee said.
-“You can learn about what it's like to be in these different contexts, but until you're really there, I think there's just a piece that you just can't fully grasp.
-I would highly encourage anyone who's even remotely interested in it to step out and take the leap and go on a CAGLE study abroad trip.”
+"The experience that you gain from these trips cannot be replicated,” said McGee.
+“You can learn what it's like to be in these different contexts, but until you're really there, I think there's a piece you just can't fully grasp.
+I would highly encourage anyone who's even remotely interested to take the leap and go on a CAGLE study-abroad trip.”

 McGee is already seeing the dividends.
 He has accepted a full-time offer to join ISN after graduation in the spring.